 The series of tests we run your packaging through helps us determine if your packaging is optimally designed or if we need to make modifications.
 We can test to ensure your product and packaging can withstand conditions such as vibration, incline, material handling, free-fall drops and compression.

 Make the Switch to Molded Fiber Packaging

-If you are looking for a sustainable, time and labor-saving packaging option, you’ve come to the right place.
+If you are looking for a sustainable, time and labor-saving packaging option that will reduce your carbon footprint, you’ve come to the right place.
 At Fiber Interior Packaging, we meet customer challenges with an undying spirit for doing what others can’t or won’t.
 It’s in our DNA.
 And it is what our customers have come to expect.
 Contact us to get started designing your new molded fiber packaging today, or give us a call at 920.212.1282.